 I never said this in class when I could not answer the question, as the pain and embarrassment were excruciating.

 Eventually made it through school.
 Before becoming a psychologist, my first degree was in Finance.

 I ended up working in a series of jobs that I was more than qualified to do, as I did not have the confidence to apply for jobs in my area.

 Maybe some of this is familiar to you.
 Sitting at a meeting or course and watching everyone introduce themselves.
 “Hello, my name is … ” and feeling the anxiety build up as it gets closer to your turn.
 All you have to say is “Hello” and give your name, but you feel anxiety levels that belong to a dangerous event.

 I spoke with a friend of mine who had social anxiety when growing up.
 He had been accepted into a new school and described himself as being extremely shy, thinking.

 I’m out of my depth

-All the other kids are middle class and have money and an education that I don’t have
+All the other kids are middle class and have money and education that I don’t have.

-At break times, he used to sit alone, with a juice drink, and his hand always shook as he took a drink.
+He used to sit alone with a juice drink at break times, and his hand always shook as he took a drink.